Japan passes historic law to allow beloved Emperor to abdicate

 - A draft resolution also considers the role of women who marry outside the royal family

-(CNN)Japan's parliament has passed into law a historic bill that enables Emperor Akhito to become the first Japanese monarch to abdicate in 200 years.
+(CNN)Japan's parliament has passed into law a historic bill that enables Emperor Akihito to become the first Japanese monarch to abdicate in 200 years.

 Centuries-old imperial law decrees that sitting emperors cannot resign from their posts, but the one-off bill permits the 83-year-old to pass the Chrysanthemum Throne to Crown Prince Naruhito, the eldest of his three children.